John Jacob (East India Company officer): Legacy

-Not long after Jacob’s death the simple grave turned into a shrine for Muslims and Hindus alike for an oil lamp could be seen burning at its head.
+Not long after Jacob's death the simple grave turned into a shrine for Muslims and Hindus alike for an oil lamp could be seen burning at its head.
 This practice, according to Lambrick, was discontinued on the orders of the Executive Engineer in the 1930s for the oil from the lamp left a messy stain on the grave.
 But still, many of the Baloch villagers visit the tomb, pray for the health of an ailing child or for happiness and wealth.

 Among his collateral descendants were Lt.
-Gen. Sir Ian Jacob, KBE, CB, a former Director-General of the BBC, Prof. E. F. Jacob, a historian; and Doctor Gordon Jacob, the composer.
+Gen. Sir Ian Jacob, KBE, CB, a former Director-General of the BBC, Prof. E. F. Jacob, an historian; and Gordon Jacob, a composer.